ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 • Marfan syndrome is an inherited connective tissue disorder

-• people with Marfan syndrome are usually tall and thin with unusually long arms, legs, fingers, and toes; the condition may become life-threatening due to aortic involvement
+• individuals with Marfan syndrome are typically tall and thin, with unusually long arms, legs, fingers, and toes; the condition may become life-threatening due to aortic involvement

 Etiopathogenesis